raphslalom/ds-vm/readme.md

  * Then go to the readme in the correct directory to find additional instructions depending on your profile.

+On Windows, use Git Bash to execute the commands, use any terminal on Mac OS X.

 ## Pre-requisites